-W.A.R.D.-GmbH (Iriedaily) regards responsible behavior as a prerequisite for sustainable corporate development.
-The following Responsible Business Conduct Policy defines our principles and standards, which we are committed to upholding, and defines a framework for responsible business practices along our supply chain.
-The commitment of W.A.R.D.-GmbH (Iriedaily) goes beyond national and international law and is reflected in voluntary measures that support sustainable behavior wherever possible.
+W.A.R.D.-GmbH (Iriedaily) regards responsible Practices, the United Nations Sustainable behavior as a prerequisite for sustainable Development Goals, the UN Guiding corporate development.
+The following Principles on Business and Human Rights and the OECD Guidelines for Multinational Responsible Business Conduct Policy defines our principles and standards, which we are Enterprises. committed to upholding, and defines a framework for responsible business practices Iriedaily Sourcing Policy along our supply chain.
+The commitment Internal Onboarding Process Iriedaily\Exit Policy of W.A.R.D.-GmbH (Iriedaily) goes beyond national and international law and is Child Labor Policy • reflected in voluntary measures that support • Homeworker Agreement\W.A.R.D.-GmbH sustainable behavior wherever possible.
+Supplier Code of Conduct W.A.R.D.-GmbH

-The promotion of fair and sustainable business practices within our supply chain is the basis of socially responsible, ecological and economic corporate governance.
-We are aware that there are different laws, cultures, standards and traditions to respect within the various countries in our supply chain.
-The Responsible Business Conduct is a supplement to the existing guidelines and reaffirms our belief in responsible business practices in accordance with the following guidelines:
+The promotion of fair and sustainable business practices within our supply chain is the basis of socially responsible, ecological • and economic corporate governance. • We are aware that there are different laws, cultures, standards and traditions to respect within the various countries in our supply chain.
+The Responsible Business Conduct is • a supplement to the existing guidelines and reaffirms our belief in responsible business practices in accordance with the following guidelines:

-Our Code of Conduct is based on the internationally recognized principles for the protection of human and labor rights as set out in the United Nations Universal Declaration of Human Rights, the core labor standards of the International Labor Organization (ILO), the Fair Wear Foundation Code of Labor
+Our Code of Conduct is based on the internationally recognized principles for the violating our Responsible Business Conduct protection of human and labor rights as set Policy, including the guidelines stated therein, out in the United Nations Universal Declaration will not be tolerated. of Human Rights, the core labor standards of W.A.R.D.-GmbH (Iriedaily) respects the the International Labor Organization (ILO), internationally recognized principles for the Fair Wear Foundation Code of Labor the protection of human and labor rights